Test Icicles

-Test Icicles were a short-lived rock band that formed in England in 2004, primarily influenced by post-hardcore, dance-punk and indie rock but containing musical elements from a variety of genres (notably dance, hip hop, crossover thrash, and punk).
-The band was formed by Rory Attwell and Sam Mehran, who were later joined by Dev Hynes.
-Hynes and Mehran were both 18 years old at the time of the band's inception.
-The group has since become notable due to the later success of its members.
+Test Icicles were an English rock band from London, active from 2004 to 2006.
+The band consisted of Rory Attwell, Dev Hynes and Sam Mehran.

+Influenced by dance-punk, indie rock and post-hardcore, the band was formed when Hynes and Mehran were both 18.
+They released one album, For Screening Purposes Only, in 2005.
+Two of its singles, "Circle.
+Square.
+Triangle" and "What's Your Damage", reached the top 40 of the UK singles chart.

+Following the band's split, Hynes earned further recognition for his solo project Blood Orange.

 History

 Prior to forming the band, Attwell, Hynes and Mehran (all of whom shared vocal and guitar duties) had met each other through mutual friends.
 The trio's preference for the same nightspots (such as the Afterskool night club, in London) also led to frequent meet-ups.
 Initially the band formed under the moniker Balls with Ferry Gouw, who shortly after went on to form Semifinalists, effectively in the role Hynes eventually filled.
 Gouw left the band for an extended trip to Indonesia, at which time Attwell and Mehran recruited Hynes and changed the band name to Test Icicles, the new band name also being a suggestion from Gouw.

 All three members of the group were involved in numerous, short-lived musical projects before the forming of Test Icicles.